[ Tales | Map | Races | Nations | Calendar | Cosmology | Pantheon ]

 Appearance:

 The Aelvani are a small and fine-boned people, rarely standing taller than a grown human’s ribcage.
 Despite their slight stature, they carry themselves with a precision and stillness that commands attention.
 Their features are angular and sharp, and their colouring varies dramatically between subtypes — each shaped by deep, generational communion with their patron element.
+They are long-lived, aging slowly through their early centuries before entering a long, still twilight that can last decades before the end comes quietly.

 Nature and Abilities: